 BGCI collaborates with four main botanic gardens in Kenya; Brackenhurst Botanic Garden, the Nairobi Botanic Garden, African Forest and Multiplant International Medicinal Conservation.
-In addition, we are supporting the development of new botanic gardens, working with the East African Herbarium and other government bodies, as well as NGO and private sector partners.
+In addition, we are supporting the development of new botanic gardens and working with the East African Herbarium and other partners.

 BGCI currently has two active projects in Kenya, both contribute to BGCI's project Enhancing Tree Conservation and Forest Restoration in Africa.

 Supporting forest restoration in Kenya - BGCI is supporting the tree conservation and forest restoration work of Brackenhurst Botanic Garden.
 Established in 2000, the garden has restored a 40ha area of indigenous forest incorporating a wide mix of native and threatened species.
 The forest demonstrates the benefits of restoration and monitoring is helping to identify top performing indigenous species.
-Propagation protocols are being developed for indigenous trees.
+Propagation protocols have been developed for indigenous trees and are available at the bottom of this page.
 Find out more about this project on the Global Trees Campaign website.

 Conservation of priority tree species - A BGCI project with the East African Herbarium of the National Museum's of Kenya developed a list of national priority trees for Kenya, based on their threat status and utilisation.
 The East African Herbarium has developed collecting guides to enable conservation partners to collect seeds from identified priority species for ex situ conservation and restoration.
 The list will be published online soon.
 BGCI has raised funds for Kenyan partners to collect seed from 15 of the identified priority species in 2016.